-Brachycephalic Obstructive Airway Syndrome (BOAS) is a breed related disorder that significantly compromises the welfare of affected animals who are unable to breathe normally.
-Animals affected by brachycephaly (having a flat-face) include dog breeds such as the French Bulldog, Boston Terrier, Pug, Boston Terrier, Boxer, British Bulldog, and Shih-tzu and cats such as the Persian and Persian-derived breeds such as the exotic shorthair.
+Brachycephalic Obstructive Airway Syndrome (BOAS) is a breed-related disorder that means affected animals cannot breathe normally and this significantly compromises their welfare.
+Animals affected by brachycephaly (having a flat face) include dog breeds such as the French Bulldog, Pug, Boston Terrier, Boxer, British Bulldog, and Shih-tzu and cats such as the Persian and Persian-derived breeds such as the Exotic Shorthair.
 Some rabbit breeds also suffer from brachycephaly, including the Netherland dwarf and the Lionhead breeds.

-Many (although not all) brachycephalic animals have Brachycephalic Obstructive Airway Syndrome.
-BOAS is a lifelong, and often progressive, disorder that affects an animal’s ability to exercise, eat, play, sleep, engage in normal behaviours and live comfortably.
-Extreme brachycephalic dogs have been shown to have a shorter life span on average compared to dogs with less extreme brachycephaly or non-brachycepahlic dogs .
+Many brachycephalic animals have Brachycephalic Obstructive Airway Syndrome.
+BOAS is a lifelong, and often progressive disorder that affects an animal’s ability to breathe, exercise, eat, play, sleep, engage in normal behaviours and live comfortably.
+Extremely brachycephalic dogs have a shorter life span compared to dogs with less extreme brachycephaly or non-brachycephalic dogs .

 Characteristics of brachycephalic animals

-Brachycephalic animals have a shorter and wider skull, and their bottom jaw is disproportionately longer than their upper jaw.
-The soft tissue structures within the upper airways have not changed structurally with the shortening of the upper jaw and skull, and so are squashed and packed inside the smaller bony structures, creating disruption of airflow .
-This conformation is a result of breeding to pedigree “breed standards”, where physical traits and general appearance are selected over traits that will maintain and improve the health and welfare of the animal.
+Brachycephalic animals have a shorter and wider skull than a non-brachycephalic dog, and their bottom jaw is disproportionately longer than their upper jaw.
+The soft tissue structures within the upper airways have not adapted structurally with the shortening of the skull, and therefore are squashed and packed within the smaller bony structures, and can block the airways [2, 3].
+This conformation is a result of breeding to pedigree “breed standards”, where the focus has been on selecting for physical traits and appearance over traits that will maintain or improve the health and welfare of the animal.

 Characteristics and consequences of Brachycephalic Obstructive Airway Syndrome (BOAS)

-Three major airway abnormalities characterise BOAS: narrowed nostrils, long soft palate, small windpipe .
-If an animal suffers from BOAS, it is likely that they may be suffering from more than one abnormality.
+Airway abnormalities that characterise BOAS include narrowed nostrils, elongated soft palate, enlarged tongue, and reduced size of the windpipe .
+Animals suffering from BOAS usually have more than one abnormality.
 Below is a brief explanation of each primary component of BOAS:

 The soft palate is a structure located at the back of the roof of the mouth.
-When it is too long or too thick, it partially covers the opening of the windpipe, reducing the amount of air that can be inhaled causing snorting sounds.
-It is the most common abnormality in dogs with BOAS and is seen in 85-100% cases .
+When it is too long and/or too thick, it partially covers the opening of the windpipe when the dog is taking a breath, reducing the amount of air that can be inhaled and causing snorting sounds.
+It is the most common abnormality in dogs with BOAS and is seen in over 85% of cases .

 Signs of BOAS